fapapa/fapapa.github.io/resume.md

 projects are live today, being used to solve real-world business problems.
 I subscribe to the old adage, "Find something you love to do and you will never work a day in your life," and feel blessed to have found "that something."
-My mind and temperment are well-suited for logically working through problems and coming up with elegant solutions.
+My mind and temperament are well-suited for logically working through problems and coming up with elegant solutions.

 ## Skills

 ### Languages

-Ruby, Javascript, HTML, CSS
+Ruby, JavaScript, HTML, CSS

 ### Frameworks, Libraries and Environments

-Rails, NodeJS, React, Ajax, Axios, Express, EJS, JQuery, Bootstrap, ActiveRecord, SASS, Docker, good understanding of HTTP request/response lifecycle, REST, WebSockets
+Rails, NodeJS, React, Ajax, Axios, Express, EJS, JQuery, Bootstrap, ActiveRecord, SASS, Docker, good understanding of HTTP request/response life-cycle, REST, Web Sockets

 ### Systems, CMS && Databases